 The Duke of Kent is a Royal Colonel and a Personal Aide-de-Camp to The Queen, an honorary appointment with duties that include representing The Queen at memorial services, in the UK and overseas.

-A regular presence at events such as Trooping the Colour and the National Service of Remembrance at the Cenotaph, The Duke of Kent has supported The Queen throughout her reign.
-His Royal Highness has undertaken a number of overseas visits on behalf of Her Majesty over the course of her reign and continues to take on some of her duties, such as the presentation of The Queen’s Award prizes.
+A regular presence at events such as Trooping the Colour and the National Service of Remembrance at the Cenotaph, The Duke of Kent supported The Queen throughout her reign.
+His Royal Highness has undertaken a number of overseas visits on behalf of Her Majesty over the course of her reign and will continue to take on certain duties, such as the presentation of The Queen’s Award prizes.

 The Duke returned to Uganda in October 2012 as part of the celebration of The Queen’s Diamond Jubilee, when members of the Royal Family travelled to Commonwealth nations on Her Majesty's behalf to mark The Queen's 60 year reign.
 The visit also marked the 50th anniversary of Uganda's full independence from the United Kingdom.
 The Duke's visit represented the continuity of his interest in this African nation and supported Her Majesty in her role as Head of the Commonwealth.

-The Duke of Kent has in the past been a Counsellor of State during The Queen's absence abroad, temporarily carrying out some of the Sovereign's official duties in the absence of Her Majesty.
+The Duke of Kent has been a Counsellor of State during The Queen's absence abroad, temporarily carrying out some of the Sovereign's official duties in the absence of Her Majesty.

 Charities and Patronages

 Trinity Laban Conservatoire of Music and DanceWebsite: www.trinitylaban.ac.uk